2008 Utah Utes football team: Brigham Young

-Utah forced six turnovers and BYU forced none, turning what was otherwise a close game statistically into a blowout.
-Brian Johnson won his matchup against his highly touted counterpart, Max Hall, completing 30 of 36 passes for 303 yards and four touchdowns, while Hall went 21-41-205 with no touchdowns and five interceptions, in addition to losing a fumble.
+During this game, BYU committed six turnovers and Utah committed none.
+Brian Johnson won his matchup against his counterpart, Max Hall, completing 30 of 36 passes for 303 yards and four touchdowns, while Hall went 21 of 41 and 205 yards, no touchdowns, five interceptions, and a fumble.

-Johnson was sharp early, leading Utah to points on its first three possessions for a 17–3 lead.
-But BYU fought back to tie the game.
-Louie Sakoda's 35-yard field goal with 1:41 left in the first half gave Utah a 20–17 lead before Hall started padding his interceptions stats with an ill-timed throw to Joe Dale.
-On the same play, Hall was whistled for unsportsmanlike conduct, giving Utah the ball at the BYU 44.
+Johnson lead Utah to points on its first three possessions for a 17–3 lead.
+BYU scored twice to tie the game 17–17.
+Louie Sakoda made a 35-yard field goal with 1:41 left in the first half to give Utah a 20–17 lead.
+On BYU's next possession, Hall threw an interception and was flagged for unsportsmanlike conduct, which gave Utah the ball at the BYU 44 yard line.
 Two plays resulted in a first down before Johnson found David Reed for a 32-yard strike in the corner of the end zone for a 27–17 halftime lead.

-Hall did rush 11 yards for a touchdown with 6:46 left in the third quarter to get BYU within 27–24, but that would be the last time he would star in a highlight that helped his team.
-BYU's final five possessions ended interception, fumble, interception, interception, interception.
+Hall rushed 11 yards for a touchdown with 6:46 left in the third quarter to get BYU within three, 27–24.
+BYU's final five possessions ended in turnovers, four interceptions and a fumble.

 Starting with the fumble, Utah scored touchdowns on three straight possessions.
 Three plays into the fourth quarter, Casteel caught a pass in the flat and ran 8 yards for a touchdown and a 34–24 lead.
-Utah all but clinched a BCS bid and the outright MWC crown with its next interception when Paul Kruger floated off his defensive end position and into pass coverage.
-Hall never saw the sophomore lurking in the flat, and only a desperate swipe by Hall kept Kruger from returning the interception for a touchdown.
+BYU's next turnover was an interception by Paul Kruger.
 On the next play, Asiata took the direct snap, ran forward two steps and threw a jump pass to Chris Joppru in the back of the end zone for a 41–24 lead with 12 minutes left in the game.
 Smith's fifth interception of the year helped Johnson cap his day with a 1-yard scoring pass to tight end Colt Sampson, and for the third time this season Utah fans rushed the field after a victory against a ranked team.